vesnafarmakpowrs/Powrs.PaymentLink/POWRS.PaymentLink/Root/pay.vaulter.rs/SubscriptionPayments.md

 	TotalCompletedPayments:= select top 1 Value from CurrentState.VariableValues where Name = "TotalCompletedPayments";
 	ActiveCardDetails:= select top 1 Value from CurrentState.VariableValues where Name = "ActiveCardDetails";
 	TotalPaid:= select top 1 Value from CurrentState.VariableValues where Name = "TotalAmountPaid";
-	TotalAmountToPay:= select top 1 Value from CurrentState.VariableValues where Name = "AmountToPay";
+	TotalAmountToPay:= select top 1 Value from CurrentState.VariableValues where Name = "TotalAmountToPay";
 	NextPaymentAmount:= select top 1 Value from CurrentState.VariableValues where Name = "NextPaymentAmount";

 	if(exists(lng) and lng like '[A-Z]{2}' and lng != Language) then